 Costs of work-life conflict for the person and organisation

 Work-life conflict may also incur economic costs for the person, society and the organisation.

-Job stress is estimated to cost industry in the US more than $300 (c EUR 226.7) billion a year in related costs such as absenteeism and reduced productivity.
+Job stress costs industry (in the US) more than $300 (c EUR 226.7) billion a year in related costs such as absenteeism and reduced productivity.

 Stewart, Ricci, Chee and Morganstein estimate that productivity losses due to personal or family health problems cost US employers $225.8 (c EUR 170.6) billion a year.

 In the US, more than half of adults report that family responsibilities are a source of stress and 55% indicated that they experienced work-family conflict in the past 3 months.
-Not only does work-family conflict affect organisations, but it can also affect people through a loss of pay and medical expenses.
-Personal costs may also occur for the individual.
+Affecting people through a loss of pay and medical expenses.

 Practical advice for employers and workplaces